Skip to main content

 • properly ventilate the area by opening the windows – if recommended, wear gloves, long sleeves and a mask

-• don't leave chemical products unattended – if you have to leave the room in the middle of a task, put the product away or take it with you
+• do not leave chemical products unattended – if you have to leave the room in the middle of a task, put the product away safely

 • after using chemicals, wash any part of you that came into direct contact with the substance with warm soapy water